 |Hours^ of Care Per Week

-^These hours are an estimate based on Government Funding, Government set fees such Basic Daily Care Fee, Monday to Friday Caregiver services during the day.
-Night or weekend care, Registered Nurse or Allied Health services, mileage, equipment hire and nursing resources paid by your Home Care Package will reduce your budget reducing the hours of care we can provide, paid for by your Government Funded Home Care Package.
-Before your sign a Home Care Package Agreement with Daughterly Care Community Services we give you a budget and estimated dollar amount that can be spent on care and services including the hours of care your package can afford.
+^These hours are an estimate based on Government Funding, Government set fees such Income Tested Care Fee and our Caregiver services provided during the day, Monday to Friday.
+If you require night or weekend care, Registered Nurse or Allied Health services, mileage, equipment hire and nursing resources paid by your Home Care Package will use some of your budget reducing the hours of care your Government Funded Home Care Package can pay for.
+Before you sign a Home Care Package Agreement with Daughterly Care Community Services we give you a budget and estimated dollar amount that can be spent on care and services including the hours of care your package can afford.

 There are 4 levels of Government subsidised Consumer Directed Care (CDC) Home Care Packages.
-(Valid from 20 March 2019 to 30 June 2019)
+(Valid from 1 July 2019)

 |Consumer Directed Care Package